Keyyard/minecraft-halloween-skin-maker/readme.md

 ## How to add new customizations?

 1. Fork the repository.
-2. Add your customizations to the `static/assets/customizations` folder.
+2. Add your customizations to the `/customizations` folder.
-3. Add your customization UI (icon) to the `static/assets/ui` folder.
+3. Add your customization UI (icon) to the `/ui` folder.
 > Make sure you have the same name for the customization and the UI icon.
-4. Run the application and test your customization.
-5. Create a pull request to merge your changes!
+4. Create a pull request to merge your changes!
 I will review and merge them ASAP.

 ## License and Contributions